 - The health care provider opens a valve on the hand pump to slowly release the air in the cuff and restore blood flow.
 The provider continues to listen to blood flow and pulse and records the blood pressure.

 For an automated measurement, the blood pressure cuff automatically inflates and measures the pulse.
 In this case, a stethoscope is not needed.

 It takes about one minute to get a blood pressure measurement.

 After the procedure

-|Top number (systolic) in mm Hg||Bottom number (diastolic) in mm Hg||Your category*|
+|Top number (systolic) in mm Hg||And/or||Bottom number (diastolic) in mm Hg||Blood pressure category*||What to do|

 *Ranges may be lower for children and teenagers.
-Talk to your child's doctor if you think your child might have high blood pressure.
+Talk to your child's provider if you think your child might have high blood pressure.